 The school computers have been stolen, and Liz is on the case … but unfortunately so is Skink.
 Can they work together to find the thieves and return the computers?

 Super cool news!
 Liz and his friends are flying off to Luxurious Lizard Lagoon—that is, if the plane ever takes off.
 Join Liz as he discovers that God’s detours often lead to amazing adventures and new friends.

-Why do games always have rules?
-Help Liz figure out “what good are rules anyway”.
+Why do games always have to have rules?
+Help Liz and Grandpa figure out what's right about rules!

 Yikes!
 What happens when Liz and Lucille try to return a lunch box that belongs to someone in the weirdest family in town?

 Little Scooter decides that Liz needs a lesson in “never judging a book by its cover” after Liz’s comments during a basketball game.
 When Scooter learns that Liz has a dentist visit scheduled, Scooter sets Liz up to learn that lesson as he meets Terrene’s newest dentist.

 Liz is feeling like a total failure because everything is going wrong, but Lucille has the perfect solution.

 Liz and Morrie decide to find Scooter on their own.
 Do they find him or get lost too?

 Liz and his friends decide to use their free time to collect food for the community shelter.
 But a grumpy neighbor and a troublemaking classmate try to derail their plans.

 What’s wrong with Chamy?
 Why is she crying?
 Lucille finds out and learns a lesson about being a friend.
 Also, a special treat: the KC song “Leap of Faith”!